Anello-Photonics/docs-A1/docs/getting_started_aerialins.rst

 The minimum required parameters recommended are installation parameters for antenna lever arms, INS position offsets, and mounting orientation.
 The coordinate system follows the right-hand rule: **X = forward**, **Y = right**, **Z = down**.
-The INS center is the center of the Maritime INS unit.
+The INS center is the center of the Aerial INS unit.

 Distances are measured in meters from the IMU center to the respective antenna phase center.